diarmuidw/PythonBook/Chapter3.md

 ## Conclusion

 Sorting and searching algorithms are fundamental to computer science and have many practical applications.
 Understanding these algorithms is essential for any software engineer.
 In this section, we introduced some common sorting and searching algorithms implemented in Python.
-There are many more sorting and searching algorithms, and we encourage you to explore them further.# Chapter 3: Data Structures and Algorithms in Python
+There are many more sorting and searching algorithms, and we encourage you to explore them further.

 # Time and Space Complexity Analysis